wp mail not working

 Do you want to figure out why wp_mail is not working and fix it?

-Issues with the wp_mail() function are very common for WordPress users.
-And when it’s not working properly, your WordPress emails won’t send (which is a big problem).
+Problems with the wp_mail() function are very common for WordPress users.
+When it isn’t working properly, your WordPress emails stop sending, which quickly becomes a big problem across your whole site.

 What Is wp_mail?

-wp_mail() is a PHPMailer function that generates and sends your WordPress emails.
-By default, almost all WordPress plugins use wp_mail() to send emails.
-But the wp_mail() function is not very reliable.
-So when something goes wrong with it, you’ll find email delivery issues across your whole site.
+wp_mail() is the built-in PHPMailer function that generates and sends your WordPress emails.
+By default, almost every WordPress plugin uses wp_mail() to send mail.
+The problem is that the function isn’t very reliable on its own, so when something goes wrong with it, you see email delivery issues everywhere on your site.

-There are a few common reasons why wp_mail() may not be working for you:
+There are a few common reasons wp_mail() may not be working for you:

-• PHP mail is disabled by your web server: The PHP Mailer is an insecure way of sending emails and it can be exploited by hackers and spammers.
-This is why many web hosts disable the PHP Mailer on their servers.
-Since wp_mail() relies on PHP to send emails, it fails to work when PHP is disabled on your web host.
+• PHP mail is disabled by your web server: The PHP mailer is an insecure way to send email and is easily abused by spammers, so many hosts disable it on their servers.
+Since wp_mail() relies on PHP to send mail, it fails whenever PHP mail is switched off.

-• Your site is running on localhost: If your site is still under development, then you won’t be able to send any emails with wp_mail().
-This is because wp_mail() isn’t supported on localhost.
-Instead, you’ll need an alternative email delivery method like SMTP to generate and send emails reliably.
+• Your site is running on localhost: If your site is still in local development, wp_mail() can’t send email at all, because localhost has no mail server.
+You need an alternative like SMTP to send mail reliably.

 How to Fix wp_mail the Easy Way

-The easiest way to fix all problems with the wp_mail() function is to reconfigure it to use SMTP rather than relying on PHP.
-The easiest way to achieve this is by using WP Mail SMTP.
+The easiest way to fix every one of these problems is to reconfigure wp_mail() to send through SMTP instead of relying on PHP.
+The simplest way to do that is with WP Mail SMTP.

 WP Mail SMTP Email Deliverability illustration

-In addition, WP Mail SMTP comes with a bunch of extra features like:
+On top of that, WP Mail SMTP includes extra features like:

 • Detailed email logs